UNESCO 1970 Convention: History

-Before the 1970 UNESCO convention, the illegal trade of antique objects and cultural items was prevalent among the trade of drugs and weapons.
-Therefore, several sovereign states set about to preserve important historical and culturally significant objects.
-These actions were a prelude to UNESCO's wide-scale attempt on the manners of preserving cultural objects.
+After World War II, many newly independent countries grew aware of the extent of the loss in cultural objects which they had sustained during the colonial period, and began advocating for a new international framework for the transfer and restitution of cultural objects.
+The first instrument which UNESCO adopted for that purpose was the Recommendation on International Principles applicable to Archaeological Excavations of 1956.

+The travaux préparatoires for the convention began in 1960 at the eleventh session of the UNESCO General Conference.
+The UNESCO member states authorized the Director-General "to prepare, in consultation with appropriate international organizations, and to submit to the General Conference at its twelfth session, a report on appropriate means of prohibiting the illicit export, import and sale of cultural property, including the possibility of preparing an international instrument on this subject".

-The conception of the treaty began in April 1964, when UNESCO appointed a Committee of Experts from thirty states in April 1964.
+In April 1964, UNESCO appointed a Committee of Governmental Experts from thirty states.
 In 1968, UNESCO adopted Resolution 3.334, authorizing the creation of a committee to draft a convention.
 The UNESCO Director-General appointed a principal expert and four consultants to draft the text on the convention, for later review by each member state.
 Upon its revision, the text was sent to a Special Committee of Governmental Experts, which prepared a final draft around April 1970.